monkbroc/particlerb/README.md

 Particle.device('red').rename('green')
 ```

-Call a function on the firmware with an optional String argument.
-Returns the result of running the function as as Number.
+Call a function on the firmware with an optional `String` argument.
+Returns the result of running the function as as `Number`.

 ```ruby
 Particle.device('coffeemaker').function('brew')
 Particle.devices.first.function('digitalWrite', '1')
 ```

 Get the value of a firmware variable.
-Returns the result as a String or Number.
+Returns the result as a `String` or `Number`.

 ```ruby
 Particle.device('mycar').variable('battery') # ==> 12.33